 The underlying mechanism we envision is that information about a specific economically unrelated stock affects investment decisions in the target stock because the portfolio manager reoptimizes his entire portfolio, trading many stocks (including the target stock), not just the one whose price has changed.
-To determine which stock in an unrelated stock pair is the target stock (whose return is being predicted) and which is the unrelated stock (whose return is used to predict the target's return), we determine which stock has had a more recent earnings announcement.
-The stock with the most recent earnings announcement date is designated the unrelated stock and used to predict the return of the target stock.
+We examine return predictability at a weekly frequency to follow the lead-lag predictability literature (e.g., Lo and McKinlay, 1990; and Hou, 2007) and because conversations with institutional portfolio managers suggest that many managers readjust their portfolios on a weekly basis.
+Focusing on weekly intervals also alleviates microstructure concerns such as bid-ask bounce.
+To determine which stock in an unrelated stock pair is the target stock (whose return is being predicted) and which is the unrelated stock (whose return is used to predict the target's return), we determine which stock has had a more recent earnings announcement.14 The stock with the most recent earnings announcement date is designated the unrelated stock and used to predict the return of the target stock.

-12 In our robustness checks we test whether predictability is significantly affected by the number of economically unrelated pairs available.
+13 In our robustness checks we test whether predictability is significantly affected by the number of economically unrelated pairs available.